avcoder/unit02-lesson02/slides.md

 - `if`, `else if`, `else`
 - `switch statement`
 - `ternary operator`
+- Challenge: how would you check if a number is even?

 <!--
 - use Github Desktop to share exercises, ask students to fork it, and create PR when done